grignards/serpyco/README.rst

 The main use-case for Serpyco is to serialize objects for an API, but it can be helpful whenever you need to transform objects to/from builtin Python types.

-..
-Detailed documentation and examples can be found at `https://serpyco.readthedocs.org`_.

 Features
 --------